shyaankhan/shyaan-megaverse/README.md

 I spent quite a bit of time racking my brain on how to do this in an optimized way by looking for patterns.
 I noticed the polyanets were always coupled, either 1 row/column apart from each other, and changed directions every 4 sets.
 However, I got stumped on finding any patterns for comeths/soloons.
 The only way I was able to complete this challenge was by brute force.

 ## How to Run
+1. Clone this repo.
-Clone this repo and run `node index.js`.
-Make sure you're using `v20.18.0`.
-Uncomment the function at the bottom of code to run it.
+2. Uncomment the function at the bottom of code to run it.
+3. Make sure you're using `v20.18.0`.
+4. Run `node index.js`.

 ## Issues
 ### Node version